Self hypnosis is another powerful way to incubate lucid dreams.

 Softly repeat one or more of the following phrases in your mind (choose whichever feels right for you):

 Of course, you can introduce any type of auto suggestion.
 Just remember to make every phrase positive and in the present tense:

 Repeat your chosen affirmation as many times as you want.
 Revel in the feeling of deep relaxation.
 Visualize yourself achieving your goal.

 When you're ready, prepare to wake up from your trance.
 Tell yourself you will count to 10, and with each step you will slowly return to full awareness.
 Then count upwards as you climb the steps in your mind.

 Take a deep breath when you reach the top, then open your eyes.
 Sit for a moment if you like - and remember to stand up slowly.

 I used self hypnosis in my early days of lucid dreaming and became very familiar with the hypnotist's voice on the tape.
 Even in the first few seconds of hearing his voice, my mind was triggered with a rush of thoughts and feelings about having more vivid dreams and becoming lucid.
 It became self-perpetuating.

-So I think it's good to fall into a self hypnosis routine - perhaps by listening every night just before sleep or when you wake up in the morning.
-Your mind will quickly relate the sound of the hypnotist's voice with relaxation and dreaming.
+I think it's good to fall into a self hypnosis routine - perhaps by listening every night just before sleep or when you wake up in the morning.
+Your mind will quickly relate the feelings induced with relaxation and lucid dreaming.
 In NLP this is called anchoring and it's a good way of quickly inducing a feeling or state of mind.
 There is no better time to do this than when you are in bed ready to dream.